7244/xdp-demos/full-poc/0000-geoip-rate-table/README.md

 4 - make high performance.

 ### response
-1 - done. country to whitelist is changeable by CLI in runtime.
+1 - done. country to blacklist is changeable by CLI in runtime.

 2 - TODO